textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 4: Create an enrollment group

 Creating an enrollment group enables Fabrikam to allow devices to self-register.
 This avoids the need to register each device manually.
 Group enrollments are made possible via secure Attestations, these could be via certificates or symmetric keys.
 In this example, we will use the symmetric key approach.
+Using symmetric keys should only be used in non-production scenarios, such as with this proof of concept.

 1. Remaining in the DPS resource, select **Manage enrollments** from the left menu, then select **+Add enrollment group** from the toolbar menu.